The application of liquid glass: Easier than you think!

 When spraying, the liquid glass is already absorbed up to 25mm deep into the stone.
 Therefore, care must be taken that a sufficient quantity is sprayed on so that the SiO2 molecules of the sealant can cross-link without gaps at the surface.
 This is the only way to create a reliable protective layer with the popular lotus effect.

-Some smooth surfaces need to be rubbed with the sealer using a soft cloth – cars and shower stalls, among others, require this delicate work.
+Some smooth surfaces need to be rubbed with the sealer using a soft cloth – cars and shower stalls, among others, require this fine work.
 Basically, the greatest care is required to achieve the best possible result.

 Sealing must harden